pacemaker82/PredBat-Table-Card/README.md

 By adding a weather forecast entity to your YAML using `weather_entity`, and adding `weather-column` to your `columns`, you can view the weather forecast for the specific time.

-IMPORTANT: Only works with valid weather forecast entities designed per the Home Assistant latest spec.
-See [here for some examples](https://community.home-assistant.io/t/definitive-guide-to-weather-integrations/736419)
+**IMPORTANT:** Only works with valid weather forecast entities designed per the Home Assistant latest spec.
+See [here for some examples](https://community.home-assistant.io/t/definitive-guide-to-weather-integrations/736419) Tested with [met.no](https://www.home-assistant.io/integrations/met) and [WeatherFlow Forecast](https://github.com/briis/weatherflow_forecast) integrations.

-IMPORTANT: Sometimes your weather forecast might not cover the Predbat plan.
+**IMPORTANT:** Sometimes your weather forecast might not cover the Predbat plan.
 In this case no weather icon will show.

 ```
 weather_entity: weather.forecast_home